NorvilzShawnz/number-health/README.md

 # Phone Number Intelligence Tool

 A web application for validating phone numbers and assessing their scam/fraud risk.
 Supports single lookups and bulk batch processing via file upload.
+Deployed as a serverless app on Netlify.

 ---